rini-das/Business-Insights-360-AtliQ-Technologies/README.md

 ## **Deliverables**

 The outcome of this analysis provided actionable insights into the AtliQ's market performance, identified key opportunities for growth, and highlighted areas requiring strategic focus.
 It enabled improved inventory management, optimized operational strategies, and a deeper understanding of customer behavior trends.
-Additionally, the findings serve as a foundation for answering critical "why" questions, driving data-informed decisions, and fostering a proactive approach to market challenges and opportunities.
+Additionally, the findings serve as a foundation for answering critical questions, driving data-informed decisions, and fostering a proactive approach to market challenges and opportunities.